CatalystCode/project-fortis/README.md

 You may also want to add your email address to the `USERS` or `ADMINS` list in the `.env` file; otherwise you wouldn't be able to log into your Fortis site!
+Alternatively, you can also clear out the value for the key `AD_CLIENT_ID` in the `.env` file in order to disable authentication entirely.
+This is for example useful if you want to talk directly to the GraphQL server via the GraphiQL tool instead of accessing the API endpoints via the UI.

 #### Preparing Docker